 The Company considers the loans to be homogenous as they are all unsecured consumer loans of similar principal amounts.
 The profiles of the borrowers are also similar i.e. age, credit histories and employment status.
 The allowance for loan principal and financing service fee receivables losses is calculated based on historical loss experience with the entire loan portfolio, using a roll rate-based model.
-The roll rate-based model stratifies the

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020 loan principal and financing service fee receivables by delinquency stages (i.e., current, 1-30 days past due, and 31-60 days past due, etc.) and projected forward in one-month increments using historical roll rates.
+The roll rate-based model stratifies the loan principal and financing service fee receivables by delinquency stages (i.e., current, 1-30 days past due, and 31-60 days past due, etc.) and projected forward in one-month increments using historical roll rates.
 In each month of the simulation, losses on the loan principal and financing service fee receivables types are captured, and the ending delinquency stratification serves as the beginning point of the next iteration.
 This process is repeated on a monthly rolling basis.
 The loss rate calculated for each delinquency stage is then applied to the respective loan principal and service fees balance.